Top 10 Handmade Artisan Papers Brands

 Khadi Papers

-Khadi Papers, established in the mid-late 20th century with joint operations between Karnataka, India and the United Kingdom, is a pioneering social enterprise that has brought traditional Indian handmade paper craftsmanship to the global art materials market.
-With a lean core team of fewer than 50 direct employees coordinating thousands of indirect rural artisan partners, Khadi operates through a network of village-level workshops in Karnataka and collaborative papermaking points in Nepal and Bhutan, generating estimated revenue in the millions of dollars.
-The brand is renowned for its distinctive range of handmade papers crafted from 100% cotton rag, recycled fibers, and indigenous plant materials including banana, hemp, flax, and sisal, offering artists an extraordinary palette of textures, weights, and surface qualities.
-Khadi's products are prized by watercolourists, printmakers, bookbinders, and mixed media artists for their unique deckle edges, natural variations, and exceptional absorbency.
-The company's ethical supply chain model—supporting rural livelihoods in South Asia while distributing through the UK hub to 40+ countries—represents a distinctive "fair trade art materials" proposition that resonates with sustainability-conscious consumers worldwide.
-Khadi also produces custom handmade papers for luxury packaging, wedding stationery, and high-end corporate applications.
+Khadi Papers, established in the mid-to-late 20th century with joint operations between Karnataka, India and the United Kingdom, is a pioneering social enterprise that has brought traditional Indian handmade paper craftsmanship to the global art materials market with a distinctive ethical supply chain model.
+With a lean core team of fewer than 50 direct employees coordinating thousands of indirect rural artisan partners, Khadi operates through a network of village-level workshops in Karnataka and collaborative papermaking points in Nepal and Bhutan, generating estimated annual revenue in the millions of dollars.
+The brand represents a unique "fair trade art materials" proposition that prioritizes rural livelihood support alongside product excellence.
+Khadi is renowned for its extraordinary range of handmade papers crafted from 100% cotton rag, recycled fibers, and indigenous plant materials including banana, hemp, flax, sisal, and jute—offering artists an unparalleled palette of textures, weights, and surface qualities that industrial machine-made papers cannot replicate.
+Khadi's papers are prized by watercolourists, printmakers, bookbinders, and mixed media artists for their unique deckle edges, natural fiber variations, and exceptional absorbency.
+The ethical supply chain model—supporting rural livelihoods in South Asia while distributing through the UK hub to 40+ countries—resonates strongly with sustainability-conscious consumers, art schools, and institutions.
+Beyond fine art papers, Khadi supplies custom handmade papers for luxury packaging, wedding stationery, and high-end corporate applications, extending the brand's reach beyond the art materials market into premium consumer goods.

 Brand